Thomas Ravenel's 'Southern Charm' Season 5 Girlfriend Attended The Reunion Alone, Blames Bad Editing For Behavior

 Ravenel’s girlfriend insists that the two are still together as he continues to deny charges of rape and sexual assault, but he is refusing to comment, and the two have not posted any new pictures together in a month on social media.
 Thursday, after a Southern Charm episode aired which showed Ravenel telling his girlfriend that he didn’t care if she returned to Charleston after vacation, she said she would post a photo with Ravenel over the weekend, but it never happened.
 A fan said maybe it was because Ravenel had the children with him (Ravenel agreed not to have his girlfriend around the two Ravenel children), but last weekend, the children were with their mother, Kathryn Dennis.

 But it’s unclear if Thomas was supportive of his girlfriend’s decision to go to the reunion without him.
-During the season, his girlfriend did Southern Charm season 5 free of charge as a plus one for exposure, but she was reportedly paid a nominal sum to do the reunion.
+During the season, his girlfriend did Southern Charm Season 5 free of charge as a plus one for exposure, but she was reportedly paid a nominal sum to do the reunion.

 “Ashley was lowballed.
 They offered her next to nothing to film the reunion, but she wanted to go.”

-But people who know Ravenel’s girlfriend say that the bully persona on Southern Charm is a perfect match with her personality in real life says Daily Mail.
-Luzanne Otte, the woman Ravenel dated briefly says that Ravenel’s current girlfriend’s online cyberbullying got so bad that she had to send her a cease and desist order to stop using her name online, and suggested that she creates fake social media accounts to bully her.
+But people who know Ravenel’s girlfriend say that the bully persona on Southern Charm is a perfect match with her personality in real life, reports Daily Mail.
+Luzanne Otte, the woman Ravenel dated briefly, says that Ravenel’s current girlfriend’s online cyberbullying got so bad that she had to send her a cease and desist order to stop using her name online and suggested that she creates fake social media accounts to bully her.

 Otte is a close friend of Patricia Altschul (who introduced her to Ravenel), and Patricia confirms that Ravenel and his significant other launched an attack on Otte who did nothing but go out with Ravenel approximately eight times before she broke things off with the failed politician.